davidmashburn/SeedWaterSegmenter/README.rst

 Seedwater Segmenter (SWS) is a graphical Python program to interactively segment image stacks of cells in tissue with edge-labels (aka. white outlines).
 The interactions are entirely based on the editing of seeds, which in turn are expanded by a watershed algorithm.
 The major difference between SWS and other tools is that you can place more than one seed per cell which can help you adjust the boundaries of difficult cells.

-SWS is built on top of wxPython, matplotlib, numpy, scipy, and mahotas.
+SWS is built on top of wxPython, matplotlib, numpy, scipy, PIL, and mahotas.

 At its core, it uses a lightning-fast watershed algorithm (thanks to the mahotas project) and allows real-time updates.
 It has a simple (if cluttered) UI and is fully interactive, even including 1-level undo.